-Master of Science students who were in good academic and behavioral standing when their student record was deactivated may request to have their student status reinstated if no more than one year has elapsed, with the approval approval of their academic director.
-The student should contact their academic advisor to begin the reactivation process.
+Master of Science or Master of Professional Studies students who were in good academic and behavioral standing when their student record was deactivated may request to have their student status reinstated if no more than one year has elapsed, with the approval of their program director.
+The student should contact their academic advisor to begin the readmission process.

-Master of Science students who were not in good academic or behavioral standing when their student record was deactivated may be required to submit a new application to the Office of Admissions to be considered for readmission.
+Master of Science and Master of Professional Studies students who were not in good academic or behavioral standing when their student record was deactivated may be required to submit a new application to the Office of Admissions to be considered for readmission.
 These students should contact their academic advisor to begin the readmission process.